snaggedagge/java-development/smartmirror-javafx/README.md

 * Alarm with radio.
 Heightening sound over time if wanted

 ### Features coming up?
+* Latest emails and support to read them
 * Motion detection.
 I actually already have this software, but i need to get the opencv installed and configured for the RPI
 * Gesture controls using camera
 * Face recognition